pantheon-systems/decoupled-kit-js/web/docs/Backend Starters/Decoupled WordPress/local-development.md

       - "yarn --cwd=/app/frontend"
 ```

-Note: Replace `%SITE-NAME%`, `%PORT-NUMBER%` with site name and required port number for the frontend site.
+Note: Replace `%SITE-NAME%`, `%PANTHEON_SITE_ID%`, and `%PORT-NUMBER%`, with site name, site id and required port number for the frontend site.

-- Clone the Frontend site code base into `./frontend` directory.
+- Clone the Front-end Site code base into the `./frontend` directory.
   ```
   cd frontend
   git clone git@github.com:pantheon-systems/example-fe-site.git .
   ```
-- Create the required environment variables files for the Frontend site.
+- Consult `.env.example` to create the required environment variables files for your Front-end Site.
-- Do `lando start` to start the containers.
+- Run `lando start` to start the containers.
-- Install the WordPress site and activate the plugin `WP Gatsby` if your Frontend site is Gatsby.
+- Install the WordPress site and activate the plugin `WP Gatsby` if your Front-end Site is using Gatsby.
-- To start the Frontend site run `lando npm run develop`.
-The frontend site will be available at `%SITE_NAME%-fe.lndo.site:%PORT-NUMBER%`
+- To start your Front-end site, run `lando npm run develop`.
+It will now be available at the URL specified in the `proxy` section of the `.lando.yml` file.